mam-luk/kipchak/README.md

 ## Not so fast, I want to learn more.
 What Kipchak is not?
 Kipchak is not a framework like Symfony or Laravel.
 In fact, it's built on the
 <a href="https://www.slimframework.com/" target="_blank">Slim Framework</a>.
 Why?
-Because Slim is fast and efficient and has a much lower footprint than Symfony and Laravel, which, whilst they have their merits, have much larger memory and processing footprint.
-Kipchak, however, borrows from Symfony and Laravel to enable the ADK.
+Because Slim is fast and efficient and has a much lower footprint than Symfony and Laravel, which, whilst
+have their merits, have a much larger memory and processing footprint.
+Kipchak, however, borrows libraries from Symfony and Laravel to enable the ADK.

 ## OK, so it's Slim.
 What do I get by using it?
 You get everything that we need to use at Mamluk and Islamic Network to build APIs: